385-254-3522

 Woman in denial after discovering betrayal and working through initial stages of trauma

-Stage 1: Shock & Denial
+Stage 1 of Betrayal Trauma: Shock & Denial

 This stage is characterized by disbelief and emotional numbness.
 People often find it hard to accept the reality of the betrayal they’ve suffered, and can feel as if they’re living in a bad dream.